dhruv-bvpdev/eslint-next-husky-template/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-This project is pre-configures with [Husky](https://www.npmjs.com/package/husky) (git hooks library), that help you commit clean code.
+This project is pre-configured with [Husky](https://www.npmjs.com/package/husky) (git hooks library), that helps you commit clean code.

 ## Learn More